rdoukali42/Network_LLMs/docs/implementation/FINAL_IMPLEMENTATION_STATUS.md

 - ✅ **Manual Control** with employee-triggered voice calls
 - ✅ **Enhanced Quality** with Maestro final review for all voice solutions
 - ✅ **Optimized Performance** with improved voice processing and form handling
+- ✅ **Self-Assignment Prevention** with automatic filtering to exclude current user

 **🎉 The AI Multi-Agent Workflow System with Voice Assistant Integration is production-ready and fully operational!**